anywhichway/thunderclap/README.md

 # Change Log (reverse chronological order) [top](#top)

+2019-07-16 v0.0.28a Multiple classes can now be queried at the same time.

 2019-07-15 v0.0.27a Added many user management functions.

 2019-07-14 v0.0.26a Modified indexing and query approach to use classes at top level, i.e. `{<cname>:<pattern>}` instead of `<pattern>`.
 NAMESPACES must be recreated.
-The ability to query across classes will be re-introduce in a subsequent release using {_:<pattern>}.
+The ability to query across classes will be re-introduced in a subsequent release using {_:<pattern>}.
 This change will improve performance is real-world cases by further partitioning keys and also making unique key look-up/verification much faster.